 - 1/8 teaspoon cayenne pepper

-- 1 small shallot — minced
+- 1 small shallot minced

 - 1/2 cup dry white wine or low-sodium chicken stock or broth

-- 4 cloves garlic — minced
+- 4 cloves garlic minced

 - 1 small lemon

-- 1 tablespoon chopped fresh rosemary or thyme — optional but definitely worthwhile!
+- 1 tablespoon chopped fresh rosemary or thyme optional but definitely worthwhile!

 - 1/4 cup chopped fresh parsley

-Pat the shrimp dry with paper towels and place in a large bowl.
+- Pat the shrimp dry with paper towels and place in a large bowl.

-Heat 2 tablespoons of the Land O Lakes® Butter with Canola Oil in a large skillet over medium heat until it melts.
-Add the shallot and let cook 1 to 2 minutes, until it just begins to soften.
+- Heat 2 tablespoons of butter in a large skillet over medium heat until it melts.
+Add the shallot and let cook for 1 to 2 minutes, until it just begins to soften.
 Add the shrimp in a single layer and let cook undisturbed for 1 minute.
 With tongs or a wide spatula, turn over the shrimp.